alchemycodelab/learning-readiness-exercise/README.md

 1. Inside the `<style>` tag is `CSS`
 1. Inside the `<script>` tag is `JavaScript`

-In the "real world", we often split the `CSS` and `JavaScript` into separate files, but for simplicity they have been "inlined", meaning including directly within the `HTML` file.
+In the "real world", we usually split the `CSS` and `JavaScript` into separate files, but for simplicity they have been "inlined", meaning including directly within the `HTML` file.

 ## Goal